-Past recipients of the award include Amina Mohammed, now the Deputy Secretary-General of the United Nations; L’Arche and its visionary founder Jean Vanier; social entrepreneur Jacqueline Novogratz, CEO and Founder of Acumen; development economist and Nobel laureate Amartya Sen; Partners In Health, whose cofounders Paul Farmer and Ophelia Dahl accepted the award on its behalf; and Patti and Ray Chambers, the United Nations Secretary General’s Special Envoy for Malaria.
+Past recipients of the award include Amina Mohammed, now the Deputy Secretary-General of the United Nations; L’Arche; social entrepreneur Jacqueline Novogratz, CEO and Founder of Acumen; development economist and Nobel laureate Amartya Sen; Partners In Health, whose cofounders Paul Farmer and Ophelia Dahl accepted the award on its behalf; and Patti and Ray Chambers, the United Nations Secretary General’s Special Envoy for Malaria.

 The Ford Family Program in Human Development Studies and Solidarity is a program of the Kellogg Institute for International Studies.
 Part of the University of Notre Dame’s new Keough School of Global Affairs, the Kellogg Institute is an interdisciplinary community of scholars and students from across the University and around the world that promotes research, provides educational opportunities, and builds linkages related to democracy and human development, two topics critical to our world.